Marla L Sukoff, MD, RYT.

 We all want a strong core, but that means we need to start with a strong and supple “floor”.

 As the floor of our pelvis, it must support all the downward pressure from both the organs above and the forces of gravity.
 What good is a “six-pack” above if the “floor” falls out from below (prolapse, incontinence)?
 Our pelvic floor must not only be strong enough to resist these forces, but must also work synergistically with the muscles above to optimize core strength.
 It is a “bottom-up” approach, and most women are missing that “bottom” link.

 In addition, most of us are stressed in our busy lives and may manifest that tension in the deeper layer of our pelvic floor.
 This may result in pelvic pain (or low back pain) and /or leakage.

 Deep pelvic breathing is key to gaining awareness of this region; visual imagery is a tool that heightens that awareness.
 It helps to be able to visualize the pelvic floor structures while doing the breathing techniques (Embodiment).
 In my INTRO session, I teach basic pelvic floor anatomy, function & dysfunction.
 I then guide you through a deep pelvic breathing practice, which relaxes and stretches the pelvic floor.
 INTRO session is complementary- my gift to you!

 FINDING THE BALANCE

 The next step is toning, which is introduced in my second session.
 A supple pelvic floor is one which is relaxed and toned, stretched and strengthened.
 That combo allows optimal function and leads to a balanced pelvic floor.

-We weave together what we’ve learned and add elements to deepen our practice.
+We weave together what we’ve learned into Flow classes , adding various elements to deepen our practice (pranayama, chakras, more yoga…..).

-You can join in at any time and can request recordings of previous classes as well (same price as classes).
+Best to start with BASICS first, but you can join in at any time, and can request temporary 3-day recordings of previous classes as well (same price as classes).